 It is widely believed that persons or companies who pay a few days after the last payment deadline are not categorized as bad payers, whereas companies and individuals who always need to be reminded are often bad payers.

 If the reminder process is not sufficient, there is also the option of carrying out a debt collection process, either through self-collection, where the company carries out all or part of the collection process.
-Alternatively, the company can send its bad debtors to a debt collection agency or lawyer specializing in debt collection.
+Alternatively, the company can send its bad payers to a debt collection agency or lawyer specializing in debt collection.

 There are some basic requirements and rules that you as a creditor must respect when dealing with bad payers.